smangul1/rop/README.md

-# ROP: Read Origin Protocol
+# Read Origin Protocol

-The ROP protocol is available for free download as a package that is easy to install and run.
-It provides a one-command solution to to discover the source of all unmapped reads, which originated from complex RNA molecules, recombinant B and T cell receptors and microbial communities.
+The Read Origin Protocol (ROP) is a computational protocol that aims to discover the source of all reads, including those originating from complex RNA molecules, recombinant antibodies, and microbial communities.

-ROP provides a flexible interface that allows users to perform analysis of interest, rather than running a full ROP analysis.
-For example,  `--microbiome` option allows to run only microbial analysis.

-See the main webpage [https://github.com/smangul1/rop/wiki](https://github.com/smangul1/rop/wiki)
+Written by:

+- Serghei Mangul (<smangul@ucla.edu>)
+- Harry Taegyun Yang (<harry2416@gmail.com>)
+- Kevin Hsieh (<kevin.hsieh@ucla.edu>)
+- Linus Chen (<u6.30cl@gmail.com>)

+at the University of California, Los Angeles (UCLA).

+Released under the terms of the General Public License, version 3.0 (GPLv3).
+For more information, please visit: <https://github.com/smangul1/rop/wiki>